Ponchik-Lukich/Password-Manager-Bot/README.md

 Link to the bot: https://t.me/password_managment_bot

-It is deployed on Vercel.
+It is deployed on Vercel as serverless function so the code was not parallelized because Vercel does it itself.

 ## Deploying the bot on Vercel